nicolass03/chatroom/readme.md

 ## Installation

 You will need Docker as the database is a postgres docker container.

-In the /be folder run ``docker-compose up`` to create and run the instance.
+- In the /backend folder run ``docker-compose up`` to create and run the instance.
-Then use [npm](https://www.npmjs.com/) to install backend and front end.
+- Use [npm](https://www.npmjs.com/) to install backend and front end.
 Switch to both folders and run the ``npm install`` command.
+- In the /backend folder, run ``npx prisma migrate dev init``
+- Now run backend with ``npm run start:dev`` and frontend with ``npm run dev``

 ## Usage